jackbaty/archive.baty.net/content/posts/2020/2020-12-22-saviing-tiddlywiki-using-webdav/index.md

 [TiddlyWiki](https://tiddlywiki.com) is an amazing, powerful, flexible, fun bit of software.
 I use it for various project notes and logs, but mostly I use it for my wiki at [rudimentarylathe.wiki](https://rudimentarylathe.wiki).

 I like pretty much everything about TiddlyWiki except the fact that saving the files can be a challenge.
 A TiddlyWiki is just a simple HTML file.
 That's it.
 It's permanent, portable, and about as future-proof as anything.
 But, making edits in a browser and then saving those changes presents a problem.
-There are a dozen ways to manage this, but none of them are ideal for me.
+There are a dozen ways to manage this, but none of them are ideal for me since I use Safari.
 For Chrome and Firefox, there's the [Timimi browser extension](https://github.com/ibnishak/Timimi).

 Another option is to run the wiki via Node.js.
 This works in any browser, and can even allow it to run on a server, but it complicates things.
 It means the wiki is broken up into individual tiddler files and requires installing and running Node/NPM/etc. Separate files may be desirable for some, but I prefer the single-file configuration.